May, 2013 — Memorial Day Recipes

 Author: Derrick Riches

-Derrick Riches of About.com recently traveled to Kalamazoo, Michigan to experience our Hybrid Fire Grills first-hand.
+Derrick Riches, Cookbook Author and Writer, recently traveled to Kalamazoo, Michigan to experience our Hybrid Fire Grills first-hand.
 It is quite clear in his updated review for the Kalamazoo K750HT Freestanding Grill that he was impressed with the quality and performance of our products.
 It was a real pleasure cooking with Derrick that snowy morning in our parking lot, and we are happy to share his review.

 Top 10 Gas Grills above $4,000 for 2013